-Osteoporosis will affect ¼ women and 1/7 men.
+Osteoporosis will affect ¼ of women and 1/7 of men.
 Those stats are high enough that we all need to be doing everything we can to prevent/manage osteoporosis from the time we are young.
 If you haven’t started yet – it is NEVER too late and you can always make a positive impact on your body.

 What is osteoporosis?
 Osteoporosis causes bones to become weak and brittle — so brittle that a fall or even mild stresses such as bending over or coughing can cause a fracture.
 Osteoporosis-related fractures most commonly occur in the hip, wrist, or spine.

 What if everyone in my family has it?
 Is there any point?
 Won’t I just get it anyway?
 YES, there is a point!
 Everyone in my family has it and that motivates me to work EXTRA HARD at prevention.
 This might not necessarily prevent me from getting it but can absolutely impact how young I am when it sets in as well as what kind of an impact it has on my health.

 How to prevent/delay/manage osteo?

 1 – Strength train!
 Resistance training builds stronger bones.
 Learn to train properly so that you can safely work with appropriately heavy-weights.

 2 – Functional Fitness!
 Build strength and balance in your natural range of motion.
 Skip the weight machines at the gym and instead focus on things like squats, lunges, deadlifts, overhead press, pushups, (assisted if necessary) pullups.
 All of these movements can be modified safely for all fitness levels – hiring a trainer is a great way to be sure that you are doing these movements correctly at appropriate weights based on your health and current fitness level.